Kevin Harvick wins his second Cook Out Southern 500

 DARLINGTON, S.C. – Kevin Harvick won his second Cook Out Southern 500 on Sunday night at Darlington Raceway.

 He also won the 2014 Southern 500 – the same season he went on to capture his lone Cup points championship.
-But this year, Harvick – with eight wins this entire season – hopes to get his second season crown at the end of these playoffs in Phoenix.
+This year, Harvick – with eight wins this entire season – hopes to get his second season crown at the end of these playoffs in Phoenix.

 Harvick is no stranger to success at Darlington.
 Sunday's playoff opener was his 10th consecutive race at the Track Too Tough to Tame in which he placed in the top 10.
 And of course, he won Darlington’s Real Heroes 400 in May – to mark NASCAR’s return from a pandemic-induced break -- with no fans.